-Basically, this extra note here is all to suggest: let’s be aware of bias and our current wiring (your own and your students’) when engaging in stories about the lives of other complex, incredible humans and in stories about our world and cultures.
+Basically, this extra note here is all to suggest: let’s be aware of bias and our current wiring (our own and our students’) when engaging in stories about the lives of other complex, incredible humans and in stories about our world and cultures.
 That kind of awareness is a constant, daily, hourly thing that we’ve got to practice in our classroom conversations and beyond, and it’s something I’m striving to practice every day.
 It’s hard.
 And there are no shortcuts.
 This curriculum is about that hard work, though.

 Better World Ed doesn’t exist to help learners “help people” or “fix problems” — this curriculum is here to help us all understand ourselves, each other, and our world in a deeper way in every single classroom conversation and at home.
 To see that those three concepts are potentially all just one (ourselves, each other, and our world).
 To see we’re all deeply interconnected, and that this quest for understanding is a lifelong journey that will help us see how we can come together to live the change we dream of.
 As WE.

 Oh, and if you haven’t seen the talk below, it’s such a critical conversation to engage in: